swedneck/editor-on-fire/customhopo.md

 The only exception to this (and I have seen these before) is when the note after the chord is a forced HO/PO note.
-Just look at a YouTube video for guitar on In Bloom - Nirvana, I can't provide a link right now because I'm at school and they block those kinds of sites for some reason…
+Just look at a YouTube video for guitar on In Bloom - Nirvana, I can't provide a link right now because I'm at school and they block those kinds of sites for some reasonâ€¦
 Comment 16 by p__...@hotmail.com, Mar 02, 2009
 That sort of discussion should really be in its own issue.
 In the meantime, I would love to see this committed, I wanna play Bodhisattva with all its crazy custom HO/POs.